 Northern Lights Strain

 Northern Lights is a renowned indica cannabis strain known for its quick and heavy high, citrusy-yet-sweet skunkiness and fast gestation period.
-Medical users commonly enlist the strain to help ease insomnia, depression, anxiety and many different types of pain.
 The strain is popular due to its few negative effects and soothing, full-body high.

 Overview of Northern Lights

 Said to hail from Washington, Northern Lights has cultivated international recognition as a smooth indica that soothes a stressed body and mind.
 The strain debuted in Seattle as a pure indica before hybrids, mixed with Thai sativa, joined the scene and were fine-tuned in the Netherlands.
 Though shrouded in mystery, the theory that Northern Lights bloomed from Afghani seeds.

 The strain has been an international Cannabis Cup winner since the 1990s and continues contribute to new hybrid strains.
 To date, 11 different indica strains have adopted the name.
 Some users consider Northern Lights 5 and Northern Lights 1 as the best variations.